Censorship in South Korea: Sixth Republic Era (1993–present)

 The dawn of the nineties brought about movements pushing for greater democracy and unification efforts for the Korean peninsula.
 These forces sought to abolish the use of the National Security Law.
-However, in the wake of the 1997 Asian financial crisis, student and worker protests against unemployment erupted.
-Once more, the government suppressed these demonstrations under the auspices of the National Security Law.
+However, in the wake of the 1997 Asian financial crisis, student and worker protests were suppressed under the auspices of the National Security Law.

-In 2019, Korean Ministry of Gender Equality and Family proposed strict guidelines on their K-pop stars, essentially censoring most content deemed "unhealthy" by them, only to be met with strong opposition among fans of the genre.
+In 2019, Korean Ministry of Gender Equality and Family proposed strict guidelines on K-pop stars, essentially censoring most content deemed "unhealthy" by them, only to be met with strong opposition among fans of the genre.
 The proposal was eventually withdrawn.
-In 2021 President Moon Jae-in's party introduced a law to control the narrative of historical topics, such as the Gwangju massacre, Japan's colonial rule of Korea, the comfort women, and the sinking of MV Sewol.
+In 2021, President Moon Jae-in's party introduced a law to control the narrative of historical topics, such as the Gwangju massacre, Japan's colonial rule of Korea, the comfort women, and the sinking of MV Sewol.
 Free speech advocates see this law as a means for the President to use censorship and history as political weapons.

+According to 'a history of internet censorship in South Korea' by South Korean VPN experts NetxHack.com, the roots of censorship in South Korea can be traced back to the country's history of division after World War II, and the complexities of politics, Protestant politicians, and the country's educational culture.